 Consumer Loan Licensees must file both the AAR and the CAR even if they did NO business in Washington State during 2013.
 Both the AAR and CAR must be filed, even if no annual assessment fee is due.
 You will need to upload a blank workbook, and complete your annual assessment filing through the system in order for it to be considered a complete filing.

 What constitutes a complete and timely filing of the AAR and CAR?

-If you upload your AAR and CAR information after the April 1, 2013, due date, you will be assessed a late penalty of $100 for each day of delay.
+If you upload your AAR, CAR, or Payment after the March 3, 2014 due date, you will be assessed a late penalty of $50.00 per item, for each day of delay.
 Payment of late fees will be billed and paid through NMLS.

 What transactions do I include on the AAR?

 The AAR includes all Washington residential mortgage loans secured by first and junior liens, to include business, commercial, or agricultural loans secured by a lien on the borrower's primary residence, and non-mortgage loans: